una/personal-goals/happy-moments/happy-moments.md

 01/08/2015
 ---
-At home, I use two pieces of foam board as a base to "extend my desk" when I pull out a drawe.
+At home, I use two pieces of foam board as a base to "extend my desk" when I pull out a drawer.
 Today I put a laptop on that setup on a treadmill at my apartment gym.
 Joyous discovery :) I guess I found a new office.

 01/09/2015
 ---